Frequently Asked Questions

 Q: How do I join?

+Tryouts are hosted at the beginning of each fall semester.
 Come to one of our interest meetings, either online or in person, then try out for our team!
+Follow our Instagram to stay updated.

-If you're scared don't be (take a deep breath, please).
-Our tryout process is pretty straightforward, we give you a small excerpt of the case from the current year and ask you to form an argument based off of that and deliver it in front of a table of our coaches and some of our board.
+Our tryout process is pretty straightforward: we give you a small excerpt of the case from the current year and ask you to form an argument based off of that and deliver it in front of a table of our coaches and some of our executive board.
 In these tryouts we're just looking for speaking skills and commitment to the program.

-Q: But I don't have any mock trial experience??
+Q: What if I don't have any mock trial experience?